Rashmitayal/Amazon-Sales-Project-ineuron/README.md

 # Amazon-Sales-Project-ineuron
-This Video shows the Dashboard created by me in Power BI Desktop to showcase the Amazon sales trends, top and bottom items, Region wise and item-wise sales analysis of various sales items in different years, Quarters, months, days, etc. It gives a detailed insight into the various trends.
+A Dashboard was created by me in Power BI Desktop to showcase the Amazon sales trends, top and bottom items, Region wise and item-wise sales analysis of various sales items in different years, Quarters, months, days, etc. It gives a detailed insight into the various trends.
 The data set was provided by ineuron to complete the project and extract various information from it.

 Problem Statement: